ChiCheng45/Gaussium/README.md

     TOTAL ENERGY: -2.88738719746 a.u.

 ##Calculation of HeH<sup>+</sup> in 6-311+G**
 Able to run calculations for all types of orbitals now, below shows the HeH+ molecule using the 6-311+G basis set which contains polarization functions for H and He.
 Some slight differences between Spartan and my program possibly due to symmetry arguments used in Spartan.
 The coefficients in my program for the p<sub>x</sub> and p<sub>y</sub> are non-zero.
-This calculation in particular ~4100 times longer then Spartan and has a lot of inefficiencies that need sorting out.
+This calculation in particular is ~4100 times longer then Spartan and has a lot of inefficiencies that need sorting out.

         SPARTAN STUDENT Quantum Mechanics Program:  (PC/x86)   Release  5.0.0v4